3DBAG/CityBuf/readme.md

 ## CityBufFeatures
 The features in the Data portion of an CityBuf file are modelled after [CityJSONFeatures](https://www.cityjson.org/specs/2.0.1/#text-sequences-and-streaming-with-cityjsonfeature).
 There is support for all the CityJSON geometry types and Semantic surfaces.
 Not supported are Geometry templates, Appearance and Extensions.
 One should be able to do a lossless conversion to/from CityJSON features (excluding the unsupported features for now).

+Specificalities:
+- `null` values in the geometry semantic values list are encoded as the maximum value of a `Uint32`.

 ## Attributes
 To store attribute values we adopt [the approach from flatgeobuf](https://worace.works/2022/03/12/flatgeobuf-implementers-guide/#properties-schema-representation-columns-and-columntypes): a column schema that is stored in the columns vector field in the header (or optionally inside the features, in case  attributes are different for each feature) and a custom binary `attributes` buffer that contains the attribute values and references the column schema, ie each value is encoded as: